williambrach/mlops-workshop-pycon24/README.md

 ```bash
 python -c "import turbine_power"
 ```
-No ouput?
+No output?
 Good! <br>Getting a `ModuleNotFoundError`?
 Not good...
 The automated setup didn't work.
 Please follow the *Installing dependencies* section below to set up the environment manually.

 #### **2. Using your own editor**